Call for White Papers for the definition of the L2 and L3 missions in the ESA Science Programme

 Selection process for the L2 and L3 missions

-The L2 and L3 missions will be defined through a two-step process: first selecting the science areas and questions that should be addressed by each of the two missions through this Call, and then selecting, in due time, the actual mission and payload consortia through dedicated Calls for Missions, issued at a later time.
+The L2 and L3 missions will be defined through a two-step process: first selecting the science themes and questions that should be addressed by each of the two missions through this Call, and then selecting, in due time, the actual mission and payload consortia through dedicated Calls for Missions, issued at a later time.

-The Calls for Missions will be restricted to the science areas previously identified as an outcome of the Call for White Papers.
+The Calls for Missions will be restricted to the science areas identified as an outcome of the Call for White Papers.
 The current planning foresees the issue of the Call for the L2 mission in the course of 2014, and the issue of the Call for the L3 mission likely around the end of the present decade.

 Defining the science themes for L2 and L3